Expansion of the Rielle mechanical ventilation station

 - The tunnel ventilation system will be made more reliable and durable.

-A public consultation is underway for this project.
+A public consultation was conducted for this project.
 Click here for more information.

 Métro impacts: There will be no impact on métro service.